Junqo-org/junqo-platform/junqo_old_front/README.md

 <!-- omit in toc -->
-# junqo_front
+# junqo_old_front

-The mobile and web application for Junqo.
+The old, deprecated Flutter mobile and web application for Junqo.

 <!-- omit in toc -->
 ## Table of Contents